Krispy Kreme, GoPro and Beyond Meat surge as the latest meme stock revival rolls on

 Investors who buy now are betting that the momentum will continue, but it can shift suddenly. .

-Opendoor Technologies shares also faded, falling 21% and to give back most of this week's gains.
+Opendoor Technologies shares also faded, falling 25% and to give back all of this week's gains.
 The stock nearly tripled last week.
 The stock's recent gains came as hedge fund manager Eric Jackson touted the stock on X. Opendoor faces a tough housing market, with soaring interest rates and a low supply of homes making purchases and sales difficult for both homebuyers and homeowners.

 Meme stock history